UV-Visible DOAS Research

 Differential Optical Absorption Spectroscopy (DOAS) technique.

-Retrieval algorithms applied to ground-based and satellite instruments are
+Retrieval algorithms applied to ground-based, airborne and satellite instruments

-These activities are performed in the context of the BIRA-IASB contribution
+quality and climate change related studies.
+These activities are performed in the

 The group is lead by